Deep-Symmetry/open-beat-control/README.md

     java -jar open-beat-control.jar

 It will log to the terminal window in which you are running it.

+> :wrench: You will see warnings about "illegal reflective access
+> operations."
+This is normal and currently unavoidable, because
+> several of the libraries used by Beat Link Trigger have not been
+> updated to be compatible with the Java Module System introduced in
+> Java 9.
+That may never happen; modules radically changed the rules,
+> and the "future release" where these rules are enforced may never
+> come.

 If you instead want to run it at system startup, you will probably also want to set a log-file path, so it logs to a rotated log file in your standard system logs directory, something like:

     java -jar open-beat-control.jar -L /var/log/open-beat-control.log